-Still others object to reliance on any form of cost-benefit accounting with respect to public health and environmental risk management, because quantitative, analytic tools often ignore risk factors and management options that they consider important.
-For example, one cannot produce a reliable estimate of benefits that might accrue from basing decisions on the so-called "precautionary principle" or most other preventive management tools, because risks and clean-up costs never occur, and cannot be validated or corrected.
+Still others object to reliance on any form of cost-benefit accounting with respect to public health and environmental risk management, because quantitative, analytic tools often do not consider risk factors and management options that they consider important.
+For example, one cannot produce a reliable estimate of benefits that might accrue from basing decisions on the so-called "precautionary principle" or most other preventive management tools, because specific kinds of damages and clean-up costs may never occur, and thus cannot be validated or corrected.
 Moreover, it can be argued that quantitative analysis is biased against preventive measures, because the hypothetical benefits, as well as the hypothetical risks, accrue (or not) in the future and generally are discounted (reduced in value).
-This process inevitably estimates that preventive options will have relatively high short-term costs and relatively low and uncertain long-term benefits.
+Many observers feel this kind of process inevitably estimates that preventive options will have relatively high short-term costs and relatively low and uncertain long-term benefits.